LucianoGanzero/PwCExercise/README.md

 Once the application is running, you can explore the API documentation at:
 - **Swagger UI:** http://localhost:8000/docs
 - **ReDoc:** http://localhost:8000/redoc
+I've also uploaded the .json at **swaggerhub** just in case.
+The public link is https://app.swaggerhub.com/apis/LucianoGanzero/exercise-for_pw_c/1.0.0

 ### DATABASE Documentation
 Database diagram can be accesed at: